 Novice training schedule is as follows:

-Saturday April 14th Novice Graduation and first Club Race
+Saturday May 4th Novice Graduation and Race Day #1

 While we prefer to do these sessions as classes with a group of students at the beginning of the season, we also can do these training sessions on a one-on-one basis at any point in the racing season.
 Your child CAN participate in quarter midget racing, even if you did not start at the beginning of the racing season!
 Contact us to set up one-on-one training.